tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Aug 15 2007

-Trevor Zieme (a 38-year-old White middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
+Trevor Zieme (a 38-year-old white middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Trevor Zieme had never preached his views to theists before, and freaked out.
 Trevor Zieme slowly breathed in and out to calm his nerves.
 As Trevor Zieme entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Trevor Zieme used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Trevor Zieme argued that Karma was a personal, physical being that humans can relate to and communicate with.